unfoldingWord/wordMAP/README.md

 primaryNgrams.forEach(primaryNgram => {
   secondaryNgrams.forEach(secondaryNgram => {
     primaryIndex[primaryNgram][secondaryNgram] = {
-      // frequency of this alignment in the corpus (this is the same value as the frequency below)
+      // frequency of this possible alignment in the corpus (this is the same value as the frequency below)
       alignmentFrequency: primaryAlignmentFrequencyIndex[primaryNgram][secondaryNgram],
-      // frequency of primary n-gram in the corpus
+      // frequency of primary n-gram in the entire corpus (not filtered)
+      // total number of possible alignments against the primary n-gram in the entire corpus.
       primaryCorpusFrequency: objectSum(primaryAlignmentFrequencyIndex[primaryNgram]),
       primaryCorpusFrequencyRatio: this.alignmentFrequency / this.primaryCorpusFrequency
     };